 Thank you for your interest in Church and Community Relations.
 We're grateful for your partnership and excited to share more stories with you about what we are accomplishing together.
 Your support of the CCSA influences students in the classroom and through mission experiences.
 Thanks to your faithfulness students are growing in their faith and hearing God’s call to pursue ministry.

-I encourage you to view the lastest CCSA Newsletter, which chronicles the latest adventures of CCSA students in the classoom, through ministry experiences, and beyond.
+I encourage you to view the latest CCSA & Campus Ministry Newsletter, which chronicles the latest adventures of CCSA students in the classroom, through ministry experiences, and beyond.
 I know you will enjoy the articles about students who receive tuition aid through a CCSA Scholarship and/or mission trip funding through the CCSA Mission Endowment.

 I treasure your support and I hope that you will continue to partner with Chowan University and Chowan Christian Service Association.